Amazon Keyword Bidding Strategies 2024 - How Bidding on Amazon Works

 For example, if you bid $2.00 on the keyword “wireless headphones” and the following highest bid is $1.50, you’ll only be charged $1.51 per click.

-second price auction
+amazon second price auction

 However, we’ve already mentioned that price is usually not the only winning factor here.
 Amazon uses a special auction system that not only ranks ads based on how much you bid, but also how relevant your ad is to a potential customer.
 This relevance is judged by things like predicted click rates and conversion rates, but the exact details remain secret.